 Tim Southam has directed dramas, comedies and documentaries exploring life on the land, life in politics and life in the arts.
 He has also worked as a director on several of the world's most-watched series.

-His films include the features The Bay of Love and Sorrows and Drowning in Dreams, the television film One Dead Indian and the miniseries Trudeau: Maverick in the Making.
-He has also directed a celebrated collection of films adapted from musical and theatre works, L’Histoire de l’oie, Danser Perreault, Love Letters, Les voix intérieures, Satie and Suzanne, Brian Macdonald: Virtuoso Eclectic and Brent Carver: Home through the Night.
-Recent series include seven episodes of Bones and two episodes of House.
+His films include the feature drama The Bay of Love and Sorrows, the feature documentary Drowning in Dreams, the television movie One Dead Indian, the miniseries Trudeau: Maverick in the Making and a celebrated collection of performing arts films, The Tale of Teeka, Danser Perreault, Love Letters, Satie and Suzanne, Inner Voices and Brent Carver: Home through the Night.
+Recent series include multiple episodes of Bones and House.

 In addition to regular successes with audiences and critics, awards for his work include three best directing Geminis, two best program Geminis, the Banff Rockie and nominations for the Genie, Jutra and Grammy.